Week beginning Monday 2nd September

 Prayer Group 1.30 pm meet in the church vestry –

-Sunday 10.30 am Miss L Price – Ludlow – Please join us in the church hall for coffee & fellowship after this service.
+Sunday 10.30 Mrs. Joyce Evans from Bitterly – Please join us for coffee and fellowship after this service.

 HAND MADE CARDS FOR SALE A reminder that cards made by the Craft and Conversation Group, which meet every Monday morning in the church Hall, are on sale after church each Sunday.
 Do have a look at the selection, proceeds are for church funds.
 Cards made by the Craft and Conversation group are now on sale in the hall after the service.